Join us for an adventure in flavor!

 Certainly!
 If you are looking to reduce the fat content, baking is a great alternative cooking method.
 Preheat your oven to 425ºF.
 Line a baking try with parchment paper and lightly brush with oil.
 Then place your schnitzels on the tray.
 Bake 10 minutes, turn, and bake for another 10 minutes.

-As with any fried foods, this is really best eaten fresh, so I recommend cooking what you will eat in one sitting.
 If you do happen to have leftovers, refrigerate them for up to 3 days in an airtight container.
 Reheat over medium heat in a lightly oiled skillet.

 jagerschnitzel on a bed of spaetzel in a rustic bowl garnished with fresh parsley